ironsheep/ISPLowEnergyManager/README.md

 -   **--LowEnergyManager--**:
 -   Update to latest CoreBluetooth API
--   BUGFIX Force release of peripheral if user has not by time app terminates!
+-   BUGFIX Force release of peripheral, if user has not, by time app terminates!

 -   **--Demo App--**:
 -   BUGFIX Repair Various readings due to sign conversion mistakes